-Combe Martin lies on the western edge of Exmoor
+Combe Martin lies on the western fringes of Exmoor

 Combe Martin Museum and Tourist Information Point

 Telephone: 01271 889031

 Watch the Combe Martin film: Combe Martin beach as never seen before by Andy Savagen